berthubert/galmon/PACKAGE-DEBIAN.md

 ```

 Update your package list and install galmon.
 Then create a configuration file and start the daemon.
+If you have a typical device using the onboard USB at /dev/ttyACM0, drop the directory element
+and refer to ttyACM0 in both the default variable file and the unit name.
 ```sh
 apt-get update && apt-get install -y galmon cp /etc/default/galmon /etc/default/ubxtool-ttyACM0 systemctl enable --now ubxtool@ttyACM0
 ```

-Alternate or multiple devices just repeats that:
+Alternate or multiple devices just repeats that, updating the device name:
 ```sh
 cp /etc/default/galmon /etc/default/ubxtool-ttyACM3
 systemctl enable --now ubxtool@ttyACM3
 ```
+Both the ubxtool-ttyXYZn file and /dev/ttyXYZn device must exist for the unit file conditions to pass.

 ### Automatic Updates